ochaloup/blog-and-twitter-stuff/temp/spl-gov-in-marinade.md

 For the voter to employ their voting power, they must lock the tokens to the `realm`.
 This is done by a [deposit call](https://github.com/solana-labs/solana-program-library/blob/governance-v3.1.0/governance/program/src/processor/process_deposit_governing_tokens.rs).
 The tokens are locked until any active proposal where the voter voted exists.
-For the owner to withdrawn the funds he has to wait until voting period ends or when he relinquishes his votes.
+For the owner to withdraw the funds he has to wait until voting period ends or when he relinquishes his votes.

 The SPL Governance creates an account [`token owner record`](https://github.com/solana-labs/solana-program-library/blob/governance-v3.1.0/governance/program/src/state/token_owner_record.rs#L33) for each voter (more precisely, for every wallet).
 It keeps a record of how many tokens were locked (giving the voting power) and what's the number of active proposals the voter voted for is (to determine whether the withdrawal is possible).